OBSERVABILITY PLATFORM

 SLO details

-• Status: The SLO status.
+• Status: The SLO status for that series.

 SLI breakdown